rvben/rumdl/README.md

 ## Pre-commit Integration

-You can use `rumdl` as a pre-commit hook to check and fix your Markdown files.
+You can use `rumdl` as a pre-commit hook to check and format your Markdown files.

 The recommended way is to use the official pre-commit hook repository: